google/ml-compiler-opt/docs/contributing.md

 ## Code formatting

-Use `yapf` to format the submission before making a PR. yapf can be installed with `pip install yapf` and run on the entire repository with `yapf . -ir`.
+Use `yapf` to format the submission before making a PR.
+The version of yapf that is used by this repository along with other development tools can be installed with `pipenv sync --categories="dev-packages" --system` and run on the entire repository with `yapf . -ir`.

 ## Code reviews